cmip6moap/cmip6moap.github.io/resources.md

 communicating, what activities we envisage you will undertake, how we suggest you access data and store your code/outputs.

 #### [Creating an account on JASMIN]({% link resources/creating-jasmin-account.md %}) – a guide to creating an account on JASMIN for our hackathon

 > You can take part in the hackathon **whether or not** you have your own JASMIN account.
 This guide shows you how to make your own account, if you want one.

+#### [Using Git during the hackathon]({% link resources/using-git-during-the-hackathon.md %}) – a guide using Git to collaborate during the hackathon

+> This guide gives some suggestions on how to use your project's GitHub repository during the hackathon, with some links to training material for Git and GitHub, if you’d like to learn more.

 ## Tutorial notebooks